 Blockley is the earliest name given to this locale.
 Back in 1677, William Warner bought 1500 acres of real estate here from the local tribe of Indians and named it Blockley.
 In the 19th century, Blockley Township was notorious for being a haven for thieves who would flee across the river to the area after engaging in smuggling and other criminal activity in the city center.
-By the mid century, the district was considered unsafe to be in alone.

 On the east, the Schuylkill River; on the west, 52nd Street; on the north, Spring Garden Street (to 40th Street), Powelton Avenue (to 44th Street), and Market Street; and on the south, Civic Center Boulevard, University Avenue and Woodland Avenue.

 Drexel University: http://www.drexel.edu/

 University of the Sciences: http://www.usciences.edu/

 University City District: http://www.universitycity.org/

 From shopping and soaking in the history on Chestnut Street to spending time in family-friendly municipal retreats like Clark Park or Penn Park near college campuses, there's plenty of ways to keep your days full and nights fun in the area!
 That said, here are some of our favorite attractions unique to University City:

 The Woodlands: A National Historic Landmark District with pathways, cemetery avenues, and a mansion that comprises the Woodlands Heritage National Recreation Trail.